Concrete18/Game-Save-Manager/README.md

 * File copying and other manipulations
 * Object oriented design
 * Full Logging System for most all actions and errors

+## Known Bugs

+* Dragging scrollbar does not work
+* Bindings do not properly disable space acting as enter key